-Euro-BioImaging ERIC is the European landmark research infrastructure for biological and biomedical imaging.
-This fully distributed research infrastructure is coordinated by a Hub and offers services via 21 Nodes across 9 countries.
+Euro-BioImaging is the European landmark research infrastructure for biological and biomedical imaging as recognised by the European Strategy Forum on Research Infrastructures (ESFRI).
 Through Euro-BioImaging, life scientists can access imaging instruments, expertise, training opportunities and data management services that they might not find at their home institutions or among their collaboration partners.
-All scientists, regardless of their affiliation, area of expertise or field of activity can benefit from these pan-European open access services.
-ERIC stands for European Research Infrastructure Consortium.
+All scientists, regardless of their affiliation, area of expertise or field of activity can benefit from these pan-European open access services, which are provided with high quality standards by leading imaging facilities.

 - To foster the liaison and cooperation of all its stakeholders (including scientists, industry, national and European authorities)

 Euro-BioImaging is managed by its Hub and governed by the Euro-BioImaging Board.
 More information on Euro-BioImaging governance and organization will be available on this page after Euro-BioImaging has become fully operational.